Twin study: Modeling the environment: MZ discordant designs

 As MZ twins share both their genes and their family-level environmental factors, any differences between MZ twins reflect E: the unique environment.
 Researchers can use this information to understand the environment in powerful ways, allowing epidemiological tests of causality that are otherwise typically confounded by factors such as gene–environment covariance, reverse causation and confounding.

 An example of a positive MZ discordant effect is shown below on the left.
 The twin who scores higher on trait 1 also scores higher on trait 2.
 This is compatible with a "dose" of trait 1 causing an increase in trait 2.
 Of course, trait 2 might also be affecting trait 1.
 Disentangling these two possibilities requires a different design (see below for an example).
 A null result is incompatible with a causal hypothesis.

 Take for instance the case of an observed link between depression and exercise (See Figure above on right).
-People who are depressed also reporting doing little physical activity.
+People who are depressed also report doing little physical activity.
 One might hypothesise that this is a causal link: that "dosing" patients with exercise would raise their mood and protect against depression.
 The next figure shows what empirical tests of this hypothesis have found: a null result.